Stacked-Org/stacked-docs/docs/stacked-router/01-routing-basics.md

 For that reason, we recently introduced a new service to Stacked that has better support for the web.
 It’s called the `RouterService`.
 This is the service that serves the same purpose as the `NavigationSevice` but is better suited for navigation on the web.
 The setup for the `RouterService` has one extra step compared to the `NavigationService`.

-_This setup is included if you generate a `Stacked` project using the`—template=web` option when creating an app with the CLI._
+_This setup is included if you generate a `Stacked` project using the`—t web` option when creating an app with the CLI._

 # Web Navigation Setup